krdashev/krdashev/README.md

-# Hi there, I'm Joe - aka **0x1nf1n1ty** or **0mniscient0** 👋
+# Hi there, I'm Joe👋

 ## About Me 🤔

-I have experience in various programming languages such as C, Assembly, C++, Python, JavaScript, Java, Scala, and many others.
+I have experience in various programming languages such as C, C++, Python, and many others.
 I enjoy exploring new technologies and creating innovative solutions to complex problems.

-## Current Work 🔭

-Currently, I'm working as a bug bounty hunter and pen tester and contributing to open-source projects in my free time.
-I'm always looking for new challenges and opportunities to collaborate on exciting projects.

 ## Projects 🚀